Have you ever wondered why your homemade pizza dough never quite reaches the lofty heights of your favorite pizzeria’s crust?

 When you add too much water to your dough:

-- It will take longer to bake as all that water needs to evaporate.
+1. It will take longer to bake as all that water needs to evaporate.
 The average kitchen oven only reaches temperatures up to 500°F, so prepare yourself to wait for your pizza to be done in 20 to 30 minutes.
-If you are using a wood-fired oven or gas oven, you can get temperatures up to 950°F. In those instances, the cooking time will be reduced significantly.
+Using a wood-fired or gas oven, you can get temperatures up to 950°F. In those instances, the cooking time will be reduced significantly.

 Humidity Effect on Pizza Dough